sneshev/so_long_42/README.md

 - get all collectables and then find the exit in the shortest moves possible
 - W S A and D for movement
 - ESC for exit

-there are leaks from the library, not from my code